RBI exploring options to ensure customer safety dealing with PPIs issued by non-bank entities | Business

 Such practice, if followed, should be stopped immediately and any non-compliance will attract penal action, the advisory said.

-According to sources, the idea behind the issuance of the advisory was to ensure customer safety and also to stress the fact that any business that requires authorization or a license should not be done by someone else without authorization or license.
+According to sources, the idea behind the issuance of the advisory was to ensure customer safety and also to stress the fact that any business that requires an authorization or a licence should not be done by someone else without authorization or licence.

 The RBI is in discussion with the players and exploring options to deal with the situation, sources said.